fishd72/jpslab/README.md

 1. Clone this repository to your local Mac
 2. Amend the Vagrant base box location from the Vagrantfile to your preferred Vagrant Ubuntu box
 3. Edit the `jpslabSetup.sh` script, adding in the required variables as necessary
+4. Copy a Jamf Pro webapp file `ROOT.war` into the `webapp` directory within this repo
 3. Run `vagrant up` from within the working Vagrant folder
 4. By default, the JPS will be available on port 8080